himanshuwarudkar9/Recipe-Generator/README.md

 - Cooking time
 - Serving size
 - Regional variations (optional)
+-
-- Language Support
+### Language Support
-- Recipes can be translated into the following languages:
+Recipes can be translated into the following languages:

-English
+- English
-Hindi
+- Hindi
-Telugu
+- Telugu

-Code Structure
+## Code Structure
-app.py
+### app.py
-Main file where the Streamlit app runs.
+- Main file where the Streamlit app runs.
-Handles recipe generation, translation, and UI rendering. requirements.txt
+- Handles recipe generation, translation, and UI rendering.
+### requirements.txt
-Contains all the dependencies required for the project. streamlit google-generativeai googletrans==4.0.0-rc1 base64 assets/
+Contains all the dependencies required for the project.
-This directory contains the images used in the app (background image, etc.).
+- streamlit
+- google-generativeai
+- googletrans==4.0.0-rc1
-README.md
+### README.md
-This file.
+- This file.
 Contains project information and instructions.

-Contributing
+## Contributing
 We welcome contributions to this project!
 To contribute:

-Fork the repository.
+- Fork the repository.
-Create a new branch.
+- Create a new branch.
-Make changes and commit them.
+- Make changes and commit them.
-Open a Pull Request for review.
+- Open a Pull Request for review.

-License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.